tbarracha/Stardrop-Tools-2.0/Assets/Plugins/Stardrop Tools/Scripts/Library/Ads Legacy/AdsLegacyReadme.txt

-﻿Only take package if you have the Unity Legacy Ads package installed!
+﻿Only install package if you have the Unity Legacy Ads package installed!